omeka/omeka-s-enduser/docs/modules/zoterocitation.md

 # Zotero Citations

-This module allows you to access your Zotero library to add citations using the built-in rich-text editor.
+The [Zotero Citation module](https://omeka.org/s/modules/ZoteroCitation/){target=_blank} allows you to access your Zotero library to add citations using the built-in rich-text editor.

 Once activated on the [modules](https://omeka.org/s/docs/user-manual/modules/) tab of the admin dashboard, Zotero will be accessible through the WYSIWYG editor via the red "Z" icon.